 - a.
-When combined with the appropriate base district, height and frontage, the -TOD allows for intense, compact and walkable mixed-use development in core areas around planned transit stations as designated on the Urban Form Map or in an adopted station area plan. - b.
-The -TOD modifies the underlying district, height and frontage standards to promote a vibrant pedestrian core by prohibiting certain incompatible uses, reducing required parking and limiting surface parking and requiring that buildings have a minimum of 2 stories.
+When combined with a base district, the -TOD allows for intense, compact and walkable mixed-use development in core areas around planned transit stations as designated on the Urban Form Map or in an adopted station area plan - b.
+The -TOD modifies the underlying district, height, frontage, and use standards to promote a vibrant pedestrian core by prohibiting certain incompatible uses, reducing required parking and limiting surface parking and requiring that buildings have a minimum of 2 stories.